Great-O-Khan: United Empire (2020–present)

 On April 5, 2025 at Sakura Genesis, O-Khan successfully defeated El Phantasmo, for the NJPW World Television Championship On April 26, at Wrestling Redzone in Hiroshima, O-Khan and Callum Newman defeated Bishamon (Hirooki Goto and Yoshi-Hashi) to win the vacant IWGP Tag Team Championship.
 On April 29 at Wrestling Hizen no Kuni, O-Khan lost the NJPW World Television Championship back to El Phantasmo.

+On Night 2 of Wrestling Dontaku on May 4, 2026, O-Khan, Henare, and the recently returned Will Ospreay defeated Bishamon-tin (Boltin Oleg, Hirooki Goto, and Yoshi-Hashi) to win the NEVER Openweight 6-Man Tag Team Championship.
+On June 14 at Dominion 6.14 in Osaka-jo Hall, O-Khan and Henare defeated Knock Out Brothers (Oskar and Yuto-Ice) to win the IWGP Tag Team Championship.

 All Elite Wrestling (2022)

 On the May 25, 2022 episode of Dynamite, O-Khan and Cobb interrupted the ROH World Tag Team Championship match between FTR and Roppongi Vice, attacking both teams and raising the championships, indicating their intentions of challenging for the championships.
 On the June 15 episode of Dynamite, and after O-Khan and Cobb and the rest of United Empire attacked both tag teams, Ospreay was announced to face Orange Cassidy, whilst O-Khan and Cobb were placed into a triple-threat tag-team Winner Takes All match for their newly won IWGP Tag Team Championships and FTR's ROH World Tag Team Championships, along with Roppongi Vice at Forbidden Door.
-At the event, Cobb and O-Khan both failed to capture the ROH World Tag Team Titles, and lost their IWGP Tag Team Titles to FTR.]
+At the event, Cobb and O-Khan both failed to capture the ROH World Tag Team Titles, and lost their IWGP Tag Team Titles to FTR.